HMCore/gradle-aspectj/README.md

 Development
 -----------

 This project was forked from an abandoned project.
-The project is now maintained by James Bryant.
+The project is now maintained by us.

 License
 -------